Bahnzo/iRacePal/readme.md

 v0.5d - Added better code for handling yellows/pits/race over.
 Decreased updating from 16ms to 250ms.
 Will add this as an option in the future.
 But 4 times a second should be enough during a race.

+v0.5e - Fixed bug with program hanging when looking for iRacing.